-Integrative therapy makes use of a variety of different types of psychotherapeutic theory, rather than relying on one style or modality.
+Integrative therapy or integrative counselling makes use of a variety of different types of psychotherapeutic theory, rather than relying on one style or modality.
 For example, some integrative therapists include elements of cognitive behavioural therapy (CBT), alongside practices which require more self reflection and personal development, such as humanistic or psychodynamic therapy.
 Integrative is becoming a more popular label, as it allows therapists to use a variety of approaches and techniques, tailoring their practice to individual clients.

 The term 'integrative' also refers to the belief that all aspects of the person should be considered: behavioural, cognitive, psychological, social and spiritual.
 Integrative therapy concerns itself with why certain methods work for an individual client, without preconceptions about what 'should' work.

 The duration of integrative therapy will always be tailored to the needs of the client and agreed between the client and therapist.